 - Whether you need to know about a response immediately or send a follow-up email to your respondents, Email Triggers provide a simple solution.
 Email Triggers allow you to send an email notification to someone when a survey response is completed and specified conditions are met.

-- Step 1: Navigate to the Survey tab and click Tools.
-Next, click on Triggers from the drop down menu and choose Email Triggers.
+- Step 1: Navigate to the Survey tab and click Survey Options.
+Next, click on Post-Survey and click on Edit Triggers.

 - Step 2: A pop up window will appear.
 Here you can enter the reply to email address, email subject and custom message.